borglab/gtsam.org/_posts/2019-09-20-robust-noise-model.md

 <figure class="center">
   <img src="/assets/images/robust_estimators/vanilla_model_images.png" alt="vanilla"/>
   <figcaption>Image warping and recovery using plain old parameter estimation.
-You can see that the 3rd image does not line up correctly.</figcaption>
+You can see that the 3rd (recovered) image does not line up correctly.</figcaption>
 </figure>

 <figure class="center">